Let’s do this!!!

 - Should any difficulties arise with your video upload, reply to this message.
 With this many teams, our YouTube usage goal was to allow for testing ahead of time to avoid upload issues during the competition.
 Things happen.
 A worst-case backup plan will be to find another way to post and distribute the video and will only be implemented under rare circumstances.
 We plan to update http://kentuckycinemania.org as soon as possible to include acknowledgements of the videos confirmed as “received”.
 Watch the site and give us a little time to update the site with acknowledgement of your submission, but our goal is to use the site to inform you that you’re “good to go” after submitting the YouTube link to your video.

 - Cinemania teams will use their own equipment.
 We are providing no video equipment.

 - After final judging is completed, feel free to rename your YouTube submission to include your school name if you choose to do so.
 We believe in anonymous judging, but students certainly like to share their work with others and the anonymity is of little importance after the videos are judged.

 - As we continue to test the http://kentuckycinemania.org web presence, watch for details and other emails that may come via the web site.

 With that, we’ll wish everyone good luck!
 This competition is always a ton of fun and I wish we had some sort of award that could be given to every team.
-Let me know if you have any questions.
-Above all else… turn your students loose to HAVE FUN with this project – we’re big believers in “making stuff”!
+Let us know if you have any questions.
+Above all else… turn your students loose to HAVE FUN & THINK BIG with this project – we’re big believers in “making stuff”!
 Take care.